-Utilization of the fish emulsion product as an organic based soil amendment decreases our impact on the environment in developing our agriculture fertilization practices.
+Utilization of the fish emulsion product as an organic based soil amendment decreases our impact on the environment in developing our agricultural fertilization practices.
 Development of a fish-meal product for animal consumption will allow Gitigaanike to generate enough revenue to further develop infrastructure and equipment needs in scaling-up.

 Client: Minnesota Halal and Kosher Communities

 The Halal + Kosher Meat Market Assessment Project Overview: Halal and kosher meat markets offer untapped opportunities for Minnesota farmers to diversify and expand their markets and for new and emerging farmers to become involved in food production.
-In order to do so there is a need to describe the landscape of the halal and kosher markets.
-This report provides an overview, criteria, barriers, and consumer concerns and preferences.
+In order to do so, there is a need to describe the landscape of the halal and kosher markets.
+This report provides an overview, criteria, barriers and consumer concerns and preferences.

-On the consumer side, Minnesota is home to thousands of people with an unmet preference for fresh, high quality, and affordable meats processed using halal or kosher methods.
+On the consumer side, Minnesota is home to thousands of people with an unmet preference for fresh, high quality and affordable meats processed using halal or kosher methods.
 On the producer side, many farmers and ranchers across the state are looking for new markets and have an interest in serving these consumers.
 Each stop along the supply chain requires understanding the requirements for halal and kosher production.
-No single barrier stands in the way of entering either of these markets; instead, a lack of information about requirements and a lack of relationships among farmers, brokers, processors, and retailers have kept these markets fragmented.
+No single barrier stands in the way of entering either of these markets; instead, a lack of information about requirements and a lack of relationships among farmers, brokers, processors and retailers have kept these markets fragmented.

 Client: 3 Sisters Market